Green pest control in NWA and Mountain Home

 Green Pest Control Information

-Hopper’s representative then develops a proposal based on information given by the customers and gathered during the inspection.
-These recommendations will include steps to be taken by the customer, such as moving a wood pile farther from the house, correcting a moisture problem resulting from poor drainage, or managing landscaping adjacent to the house in such a way that discourages pests.
+Our representative then develops a proposal based on the information given by the customer and gathered during the inspection.
+These recommendations will include steps to be taken by the customer, such as moving a woodpile farther from the house, correcting a moisture problem resulting from poor drainage, or managing landscaping adjacent to the house in such a way that discourages pests.

 Our proposal will then list the steps that Hopper Termite & Pest will take in solving or preventing pest problems.
-Possibilities might include caulking or sealing pest entry points, the use or traps or glue boards, rescreening foundation vents to prevent rodent entry or the use of enzymes to clear drains of the material that breed fruit flies.
+Possibilities might include caulking or sealing pest entry points, the use of traps or glue boards, rescreening foundation vents to prevent rodent entry, or the use of enzymes to clear drains of the materials that breed fruit flies.

-The need for application of any product will be based on thorough inspections.
+The need for the application of any product will be based on thorough inspections.